Contents

 Tribe Saccharosydnini – Lacertinella (= Lacertina), Neomalaxa, Pseudomacrocorupha, Saccharosydne

-Tribe Tropidocephalini – Columbiana, Columbisoga, Lamaxa, Macrocorupha, Malaxa, Procidelphax, Xalama
+Tribe Tropidocephalini – Columbiana, Columbisoga, Epeurysa, Lamaxa, Macrocorupha, Malaxa, Procidelphax, Xalama

 What are delphacids?

-“Planthoppers” is a general term for any insect in the superfamily Fulgoroidea (or infraorder Fulgoromorpha, if all extinct forms are included).
+“Planthoppers” is a general term for any insect in the infraorder Fulgoromorpha.
 Planthoppers are insects related to leafhoppers, treehoppers, spittlebugs, and cicadas (but these are in the infraorder Cicadomorpha).
-Most species are between 2-4 mm in size (ranging from ~1.5 – ~10.0 mm).
+Most delphacids are between 2-4 mm in size (ranging from ~1.5 – ~10.0 mm).
 Delphacids are easily distinguished from other planthoppers and similar insect families (viz. the cicadomorphs) by the presence of a large, movable spur (the ‘calcar’) on the apex of the hind tibiae.
 Delphacids are mostly grass-feeders (often in wet – or at least mesic – situations), although some feed on sedges, rushes, and broad-leaved plants, especially those in the aster family.
-Endemic delphacids in Hawaii have evolved onto many dicot taxa.
+Endemic delphacids in Hawaii have evolved on many dicot taxa.

 Number of species

-Worldwide, there over 2,100 described species of delphacids (my count: 2,163 species in 378 genera, FLOW currently [31 Jan.
-2020] lists 427 genera and 2,217 species); however, there are also many species that are not described (i.e., not “known to science”).
-Most new species are from the tropics, but some new species will turn up from otherwise well-known regions, such as the eastern United States.
-North of Mexico, there are 61 genera and 312 species in the U.S. (in 4 subfamilies and 4 tribes) plus an additional 5 genera and 26 species in Canada (total 66 genera, 338 species).
+Worldwide, there are over 2,200 described species of delphacids (427 genera); however, many species are not described (i.e., not “known to science”).
+Most new species are from the tropics, but some new species are found in otherwise well-known regions, such as the eastern United States.
+North of Mexico, there are approximately 61 genera and 312 species in the U.S. (in 4 subfamilies and 5 tribes) plus an additional 5 genera and 26 species in Canada (total 66 genera, 338 species).
 Canada has 39 genera and 146 species by my count.
-From Mexico and south (including Caribbean) there are 67 genera and 304 described species (excluding 1 nomen dubium and 2 subspecies).
-In total for the New World, there are 100 genera and 576 species.
+From Mexico and south (including the Caribbean), there are 67 genera and 304 described species (excluding 1 nomen dubium and 2 subspecies).
+In total, for the New World, there are 100 genera and 576 species.

 Distribution